boxwise/boxtribute/docs/moved-boxes-task.md

 ## Goal
-Obtain correct count of boxes (and, ideally, their contained items count) that had their state changed from InStock to Donated in a certain timeframe.

-The boxes are registered in a specific base.
+Write the most time-efficient query to obtain correct count of boxes (and, ideally, their contained items count) that had their state changed from InStock to Donated in a certain timeframe in a single base.
 The results shall group counts by box product (that's a simplification, actually it's product category), and target location ID.

+## Context

+We are building a statistics visualization that shows the boxes that have been moved otu of a warehouse (indicated by state change).

+A box is a collection of items of the same product which is registered in a warehouse location.

+Each location is part of one base.
+A base is an operational location of an aid organisation.

+Boxes can move between locations of different bases (also of other organisations).

 ## Example data
 ### history table